Curious about contracts for difference? We explain this popular derivative and guide you through the process of beginning to trade CFDs.

 Is CFD trading safe?

-While all online trading activities carry a high degree of risk, you can dramatically reduce the odds of fraud or misuse of your funds by trading with a licensed, regulated CFD broker.
+Yes, CFD trading is safe, provided you do so through a licensed broker.
+While all online trading activities carry a high degree of risk, you can dramatically reduce the odds of fraud or misuse of your funds by trading with a regulated CFD provider.

 With regards to your capital, always practice your trading with a demo account, backtest your strategy against historical data and deploy the risk management tools available to you.